• LAUNCH YOUR DREAM

 6. Taipei, Taiwan

-My friend Eli is completing a masters program in Taipei, Taiwan.
-Him and his girlfriend spent an overcast, yet easy-going October day at the Sun Yat-sen Memorial.
+My friend Eli is completing a master’s program in Taipei, Taiwan.
+He and his girlfriend spent an overcast, yet easy-going October day at the Sun Yat-sen Memorial.

 Despite the clouds, the temperatures average in the 80s this month.
 Sandals and short sleeves it is.